BeeeOn/server/doc/install.md

 * gws.ws.ssl.authority - file path to CA certificate
 * gws.ws.ssl.verifyMode - SSL verify mode (none, relaxed, strict, once)

+Gateways are verified against server by their SSL/TLS certificate.
+The verification is influenced either by the SSL settings listed above and by the configuration entry

+* gws.peer.verifier - gateway verification strategy

+There are currently the following verification strategies:

+* relaxed - all gateways are accepted (for debugging and testing)
+* strict - only gateways connected via SSL/TLS connection with a valid certificate signed by a trusted CA and with a valid gateway ID is accepted

+The recommended configuration that is considered safe is:

+* gws.ws.ssl.verifyMode = strict
+* gws.peer.verifier = strict

 ### Device Properties

 Certain device properties stored in the main database are encrypted at the